metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Build-ServiceList.md

 ## NOTES

-TODO: -Log parameter should be accompanied -LogName parameter
+TODO: -Log parameter should be accompanied with -LogName parameter

 ## RELATED LINKS